 GC: Contrasting the process for archtop building and violin building, what parts of the process do you enjoy the most and the least for each?

 BB: To be honest, I have always enjoyed the entire process … from selecting the wood right up to final set-up, and everything in between … even sanding!
 I never preferred one step over another.

 GC: I haven’t built a violin myself but would like to.
-I’ve read several books on the topic, and compared to making archtops they seem to be a breeze (it always looks easier when someone else is doing it).
+I’ve read several books on the topic & compared to making archtops, they seem to be a breeze (it always looks easier when someone else is doing it).
 What do you find to be extra challenging with the violin that you don’t face with guitars?

-GC: Are you a believer in the saying “If you build it they will come”?
-Or do you try to cater to what’s going on in the music business at the time.
-I know that seems an odd question for someone who builds such wonderfully traditional instruments, but it’s a dilemma we face in order to sell guitars.
+GC: Are you a believer in the saying “If you build it, they will come”?
+Or do you try to cater to what’s going on in the music business at the time?
+I know that seems an odd question for someone who builds such wonderfully traditional instruments, but it’s a dilemma we face to sell guitars.

-GC: I have seen some experiments with archtops, and have done some myself, where they are made into a hybrid.
+GC: I have seen some experiments with archtops and have done some myself to make them into a hybrid.
 An example would be an archtop with a flattop back or a steamed and bent top versus a carved top.
-You seem to be a man that’s constantly thinking (my wife calls it obsession).
+You seem to be a man that’s constantly thinking (my wife calls it an obsession).
 What have you tried, and why or why would you not recommend these modifications/innovations?

 GC: What are your thoughts on what’s happening with the **Lacey Act and Gibson’s recent problems with the government?